BraDing25/Minesweeper/README.md

 I learned a lot from this project.
 The biggest thing I learned was how to actually code in Python since this was the first time I ever have.
 I learned the syntax and key differences of Pythron from other scripts like Java.
 Additionally, I learned how to use the packages pygame, tkinter, numpy, os, and random at their most basic level.

 I do, however, have a lot more to learn especially when it comes to optimization, condensing code, and if I'd like, more advances uses of the previously mentioned packages.

+## How to Run

+Simply click the run icon in the top right corner or however you typically run your python scripts